Letter #29 - 2005

 1. All Pawns on their first move can advance one or two squares.
 After their first move, they move only one square each.

-2. Pawns cannot back up, they move forward only.
+2. Pawns cannot move back, they move forward only.
 The rest of the other pieces can move back and forth.

 It is possible to checkmate the enemy's King when castling.
 In our Chess problems page at the Mate in one section, the 2 of 10 problem checkmates in one move when white castles: